senner007/Follow-The-White-Rabbit/Readme.md

 We imagine that right now, you're feeling a bit like Alice.
 Hmm?
 Tumbling down the rabbit hole?

 ### Done:
-Solves easy and medium in less than 1 sec
+Solves easy and medium in about 1/2 sec
+Solves hard in in about 5 mins.

 ### Todo:
-- add 4 words solution
+- clean up code mess/redundancy
 - optimize using permutation logic
 - cudafy